 For starters, it does not get more basic than this.
 This specific knot will be a staple in almost every bracelet you could make.
 Plus, this macrame technique is essentially used in order to connect your macrame cord to your dowel.
 This dowel could be a chopstick, a knitting needle, or anything similar in shape.

 You are going to start this knot by folding it over your dowel, so that it makes a pretzel shape.
 From there, you pull the cord through the loop you made and pull the string tight.
 If you continue to do this you can create an easy breezy beginner bracelet.

-Now that you have that larks head knot down pretty easily, you can learn how to do the half knot.
+Now that you have that larks head knot down pretty easily, you can learn how to do the half knot, also called the spiral stitch.
 This knot is slightly more challenging because you are going to be using four cords.
 This means that you will be completing two larkshead knots on your dowel before you begin.

 Ready to go with your two outer cords, also known as cord A and D, and your two inner cords, also known as cords B and C. You will start by taking cord A and pull it to the right over cords B and C and under cords D. Once you have that complete, you will then take cord D and pull it to the left under cords C and B and then over cord A. Then, you simply pull to secure.
 If you continue this pattern, your macrame bracelet will begin to twist on its own.

 Continuing further, you are now going to work off of that half knot that you have mastered.
 This specific macrame pattern is a continuation off of the half knot you have already learned; so, it will be easiest for you to accomplish this knot once you have mastered that one.